 From earth-friendly reasons to relationship-building, there are many reasons a shred day is important.

-Having cartons of old documents sitting around is asking for problems, including:
+Sensitive documents sitting around are asking for problems, including:

-Theft and in-office privacy breaches can lead to fines and other legal consequences, and fire hazards are an obvious no-no. One way to free yourself from this kind of liability is by having these records destroyed in front of you all at one time, with a dedicated shredding day.
+Theft and privacy breaches can lead to fines and other legal consequences, and fire hazards are an obvious no-no. One way to free yourself from these kinds of liability is to have these records destroyed all at once on a dedicated shredding day.